-() e(kill(e, John, Sue) & intentional(e qua being a killing a woman))
+(51) e(kill(e, John, Sue) & intentional(e qua being a killing a woman))

 Such an interpretation will have to be based on intentional taking a scope that will be interpreted as a property of events.
-Subsequently qua object formation will apply to the Davidsonian event argument and that event property.
+Subsequently, qua object formation will apply to the Davidsonian event argument and that event property.
 Fine considers the noun act as an operator, ensuring the interpretation of its scope an event property.
 Making use of that suggestion, one may posit a silent functional element ACT, heading an ACT-phrase ActP, to be interpreted as an event property that provides the gloss for the Davidsonian event argument of the verb.

 (52) John intentionally [ActP ACT killed a woman].